bradgillap/somewhereinbetween/README.md

 * I will maintain appropriate documentation.
 * I will mark if it's safe to upgrade or starting a new save is required.

-### Cons:
+### Cons
-* This will be an enhanced vanilla experience but mostly vanilla.
+* This will be an enhanced vanilla experience but mostly vanilla with self contained well tested additons only.
+Don't expect gigantic NPC addtions, dungeons.
 * This will not be the kitchen sink and may have mods stripped out that are problematic.
 * I do not have the time to do entire play through bug testing between versions.
+Please provide feedback through issues.

-## Requirements:
+## Requirements

-Size Installed: 88 Gigabytes.
-This is in additomn to your 14GB SkyrimSE install.
+Size Installed: **88 Gigabytes**.
+This is in addition to your vanilla 14GB SkyrimSE install.

 My Specs:
-* Intel Core i7 3770 3.4ghz overlcoked to 4.2ghz (Ivy Bridge 22nm)
+* **CPU** Intel Core i7 3770 3.4ghz overlcoked to 4.2ghz (Ivy Bridge 22nm).
-* Memory 800mhz DDR3 32GB
+* **RAM** Memory 800mhz DDR3 32GB.
+(16gb is probably fine).
-* Geforce 1060 6GB Edition (16nm).
+* **Video** Geforce 1060 6GB Edition (16nm).
 This is similar to a Geforce 1660.

-Installation: Installation instructions specific to your Modlist.
-You can take a look at some of the Modlists linked below as almost all of them use the same instructions with minor changes
+## Installation

+This is basic installation to just get up and running.
+For additional features like hair physics, please see the wiki pages on this github.
+I provide step by step screenshots and gifs that will getyou up and running in a few minutes.

+### Dot Net Requirements 6.0.

+Some mods require Dot Net frameworks.
+[Download Here](https://github.com/Codygits/TPF-Updates/blob/main/README.md)

 Important Mods you should know about: This is an important section you should not forget.
 Go in-depth on core mods and talk about important mods the user should know about.
 It can be overwhelming for the user to just be thrusted into a completely modded world without knowing what's even included and possible.